khadas/khadas_docs/linux/source/vim1/WiringPi-Python.md

 title: WiringPi-Python
 ---

-Using WiringPi-Python on a Khadas SBC.
+This documentation will introduce how to use WiringPi Python API.

 ## What is WiringPi-Python
-WiringPi is a PIN based GPIO access library written in C for the Raspberry Pi.
-Now we also migrate it to VIMs Board GPIO for control `40-PIN HEADERS`.
+WiringPi Python is a PIN based GPIO access library written in Python for the Raspberry Pi.
+Now we also migrate it to VIMs.

 ## WiringPi-Python Function List
 ```python